 Note the external anatomy similarities between the crappie and the perch.
 Fins, gill plate, tail all very similar in location.
 The Perch has a second dorsal fin as you can see.
-The location of the fillet is basically the same.
+The location of its fillet is the same.
 Perch fillets may be a bit thicker but of course are not as wide.
+Yes they are tasty...

 To the fish all of these structures are important.
 To the angler note the swim bladder, the stomach and the lateral line.
 The swim bladder is important to the fish because it helps keep them buoyant.
 This may explain why fish seem to become more dormant and not eat as much for a time when there is an air pressure change - like after a storm and a low pressure cold front passes through.
 Perhaps it takes a small amount of time for this bladder to equalize.
 Additionally, if a fish is brought up from a great depth, this air bladder can greatly expand and possibly burst which is bad for the health of the fish.